The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Reactivity

-\textbf{Dehydrogenation:} Carbocations are generated through dehydrogenation in this work, whereas all other dehydrogenation pathways correspond to deprotonation events.
-Because hydrocarbons are over-represented in the dataset, the selection probabilities for dehydrogenation are reweighted.
+\textbf{Deprotonation:} Carbocations are generated through deprotonation in this work, whereas all other deprotonation pathways correspond to deprotonation events.
+Because hydrocarbons are over-represented in the dataset, the selection probabilities for deprotonation are reweighted.
 Specifically, when the carbocation-forming SMARTS is present among eligible substructure matches, its selection probability is set to $\frac{1}{14}$.
 The complementary probability $\frac{13}{14}$ is distributed uniformly among the remaining SMARTS patterns.
 After a SMARTS is selected according to these modified probabilities, a hydrogen atom within the corresponding substructure match is removed.
 Bond re-indexing is performed to preserve the identity of the bond selected for dissociation, and the net charge of the polymer system is appropriately modified.